Skip to content

 Off-Balancing

-The act of destabilizing an opponent, either physically or psychologically.
+Destabilizing an opponent physically or psychologically.

 (Definition Only)